 Inland, in this case, was east of where the fish had flung him.
-He had walked but moments from the beach when his eyes came across something metallic on the ground, just steps away from a miniscule lagoon.
+He had walked but moments from the beach when his eyes came across something metallic on the ground, just steps away from a minuscule lagoon.
 Picking it up, the king found it to be an amulet, tarnished, but with one word etched in its back.
 The word was "HOME."

-"Just where I'd like to be right now," he thought.
-"But, there is a maiden to be found and her hand to be won.
-Then I'll work on getting us back to Daventry."
+Just where I'd like to be right now, he thought.
+But, there is a maiden to be found and her hand to be won.
+Then I'll work on getting us back to Daventry.
 With that said, he looked to the south and saw the Crystal Tower.

-Creamy quartz, its blocks reflected the strange sunlight in rainbow waves.
+Creamy quartz, the blocks of the Crystal Tower reflected the strange sunlight in rainbow waves.
 Tall it was, reaching thirty feet or more above the enchanted island.
 Near its peak a tiny window opened, and from it a delicate hand waved.